rhezab/smile/docs/timeline.md

 ### `timeline.pushRoute(route_obj)`

 This pushes a new route (specified in `route_obj`) into a nonsequential timeline.
 This route will exist in the Vue router but will not be in the timeline sequence.
-This is useful for configuration and debugging routes as well as routes you want to define and even link to but
+This is useful for configuration and debugging routes as well as routes you want to define and even link to but not present in the regular timeline flow.

+### `timeline.pushRandomizedTimeline(subtimeline_obj)`

+This pushes a new randomized sub-timeline (specified in `subtimeline_obj`) into the sequential timeline.
+See [Randomized flows and complex branching](#randomized-flows-and-complex-branching) for further details.

 ### `timeline.build()`